mlesniak/mlesniak.github.io/content/articles/sse.md

 ## The specification

-Server-Side Events (SSE) are defined as [part of the HTML5 specification](https://html.spec.whatwg.org/multipage/server-sent-events.html).
+Server-Sent Events (SSE) are defined as [part of the HTML5 specification](https://html.spec.whatwg.org/multipage/server-sent-events.html).
 They provide a standardized way for servers to push updates to web clients over a persistent HTTP connection using a lightweight, text-based protocol.